Skip to main content

 Toggle the "a" key back and forth to change from the open structure (gray) with bound citrate (1CTS) to the closed structure (cyan) after CoASH binds (2CTS).

-Citrate and CoASH are the products of citrate synthase reaction, but seeing how they interact with the protein gives clues into catalysis.
-When both are bound, the enzyme is in closed conformation which would prevent spurious hydrolysis of the actual acetyl-CoA when the reaction proceeds to citrate formation.
-In just the presence of citrate, the enzyme is in open form, allowing the release of citrate as a product.
+Citrate and CoASH are the products of the citrate synthase reaction, but seeing how they interact with the protein gives clues into catalysis.
+When both are bound, the enzyme is in closed conformation, which would prevent spurious hydrolysis of the actual acetyl-CoA when the reaction proceeds to citrate formation.
+In the presence of citrate, the enzyme is in open form, allowing the release of citrate as a product.
 The binding of the reactant oxaloacetate triggers the conversion to the closed form.
-NADH is reported to be an allosteric inhibitor of bacterial citrate synthases but no entries are available for the binding of NADH to mammalian enzymes.
+NADH is reported to be an allosteric inhibitor of bacterial citrate synthases, but no entries are available for binding NADH to mammalian enzymes.

 The effects of binding acetyl-CoA on the structure of citrate synthase are shown in Figure \(\PageIndex{5}\):